-The minimum population estimate is the lower limit of the two-tailed 60% confidence interval of the log-normally distributed best abundance estimate.
-This is equivalent to the 20th percentile of the log-normal distribution as specified by Wade and Angliss (1997).
-The best estimate of abundance for harbor seals is 75,834 (CV=0.15).
-The minimum population estimate is 66,884 based on corrected available counts along the Maine coast in 2012.
+The minimum population estimate is the lower limit of the two-tailed 60% credible interval about the median of the posterior abundance estimates using the methods of Sigourney et al. 2021.
+This is roughly equivalent to the 20th percentile of the log-normal distribution as specified by Wade and Angliss (1997).
+The minimum population estimate is 57,637 based on corrected available counts along the Maine coast in 2018.